Azure/Azure-Orbital-Analytics-Samples/deploy/gallery/instructions.md

 **Switch back to Synapse gallery**

-1. The below input page appears
+1. The input page appears:

    ![](./images/1.png)

-2. Select the values from the drop-down as shown below and click `Open pipeline`
+2. Select the values from the dropdown as shown below and click **Open pipeline**:

     ![](./images/2.png)

 3. On the right side, there is a list of mandatory fields.
-Click each of them and select the respective names from the drop-down as shown in the below.
-This additional step is only interim, we are working with the PG team for a long term fix.
+Click each of them and select the respective names from the dropdown as shown below.
+This additional step is only interim; we are working with the Synapse product group for a long term fix.

 - Transforms